cockroachlabs-field/docker-examples/example-netflix-genie/README.md

 }'
 ```

-An alternate method to test the Genier server would be to simply build Genie from the fork and run something like this (assuming CRDB is up)
+An alternate method to test the Genie server would be to simply build Genie from the fork and run something like this (assuming CRDB is up)
 ```
 java -jar genie-app/build/libs/genie-app-4.0.0-SNAPSHOT.jar \
     --spring.jpa.hibernate.ddl-auto=create \